ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 ##### Measurements

+A measurement can be directly compared with attestation evidence, or it can be a quality that is not directly comparable with evidence.
+The scope of a mroperty is defined by the `environment-map` and optional `mkey` it appears with.

 Measurements can be of a variety of things including software, firmware, configuration files, read-only memory, fuses, IO ring configuration, partial reconfiguration regions, etc. Measurements comprise raw values, digests, or status information.

-An environment has one or more measurable elements.
-Each element can have a dedicated measurement or multiple elements could be combined into a single measurement.
-Measurements can have class, instance or group scope.
-This is typically determined by the triple's environment.
+Each element can have a dedicated measurement/endorsement value or multiple elements could be combined into a single measurement.

-Class measurements apply generally to all the Attesters in the given class.
-Instance measurements apply to a specific Attester instance.
-Environments identified by a class identifier have measurements that are common to the class.
-Environments identified by an instance identifier have measurements that are specific to that instance.
+An `environment-map` contains at least one of: class, instance, or group.
+The more elements in the `environment-map`, the narrower the scope, since more elements must be in common to match.
+Measurements paired with an `environment-map` that contains only a class may be referred to as class mroperties, and similarly with instance and group measurements for respective elements of the `environment-map`.

+A measurement from an Attester is called Evidence.
+A measurement in a `reference-triple-record` is called a Reference Value.
+A measurement in another triple is called an Endorsement.

 The supply chain entity that is responsible for providing the the measurements (i.e. Reference Values or Endorsed Values) is by default the CoRIM signer.
-If a different entity is authorized to provide measurement values, the `authorized-by` statement can be supplied in the `measurement-map`.
+If a different entity is authorized to provide measurement values, the CoRIM signer may delegate authorization of specific measurements to a different authority with the `authorized-by` entry in the `measurement-map`.
+The meaning of `authorized-by` should be read as an "only if" implication that the CoRIM signer authorizes a measurement only if the named authority also authorizes the measurement.
+Note that circular `authorized-by` references do not constitute authorization by any authority in the cycle.

 ~~~ cddl
 {::include cddl/measurement-map.cddl}